rust-lang/rust/src/doc/tarpl/README.md

 # NOTE: This is a draft document, and may contain serious errors

 So you've played around with Rust a bit.
 You've written a few simple programs and you think you grok the basics.
-Maybe you've even read through *[The Rust Programming Language][trpl]*.
+Maybe you've even read through *[The Rust Programming Language][trpl]* (TRPL).
 Now you want to get neck-deep in all the nitty-gritty details of the language.
 You want to know those weird corner-cases.
 You want to know what the heck `unsafe` really means, and how to properly use it.
 This is the book for you.

 To be clear, this book goes into *serious* detail.
 We're going to dig into exception-safety and pointer aliasing.
 We're going to talk about memory